GEV’s Optimum Ship is the next generation of Marine CNG storage and the result of two decades of CNG development

-The Optimum Technology maximizes the amount of Compressed Natural Gas that can be stored within the hull of a ship.
+The Optimum ship design maximizes the amount of Compressed Natural Gas that can be stored within the hull of a ship.
 The Optimum containment system is constructed using close-packed, high strength pipes that run the entire length of the ship’s cargo hold.
 The invention of a mechanism to clamp these gas storage pipes so tightly together that they become locked together as one, allows this design to meet all classification requirements.

 The 200MMscf CNG Optimum ship has received Approval in Principle from the American Bureau of Shipping (ABS) and is undergoing an extensive design and testing program.
 The test pipe required for the ABS Approval has been delivered to Edmonton, Canada from Japan.
 The pipe will undergo a sequence of tests to demonstrate that it meets all of the ABS requirements to assure a safe and reliable CNG Optimum Ship.
-The testing program and approval is on-track for completion in September 2018.
+The testing program and approval is on-track for completion in Q4 2018.

 Highlight for details of the CNG Optimum 200MMscf Ship

 Marine CNG is the transportation by ship of natural gas stored under pressure.
 For this purpose natural gas is simply mechanically compressed, as it is in a pipeline.
 Unlike Liquefied Natural Gas (LNG), CNG does not require complex and expensive liquefaction facilities.
 CNG is much simpler, less expensive and has a significantly smaller footprint.
 The result is that CNG can provide an attractive marine transportation solution, which is easier and quicker to permit and implement for the transportation of smaller volumes of gas over shorter distances.

 The model for a marine CNG service uses a select number of ships on a given route to shuttle natural gas between supply and sales points.
 Loading and discharge of gas may be carried out onshore or offshore.